-It’s true, thinking of your child “helping” in the kitchen is not a pleasant thought for many parents, including myself.
+It’s true, thinking of your young child “helping” in the kitchen is not a pleasant thought for many parents, including myself.

 It’s difficult not to think about the mess they may cause, or the safety aspect.

 However, life skills activities for kids in the kitchen are a must in early childhood!